infocareworkshop/serviceorderhub-docs/docs/Messages.md

 ## POST /api/v3/case-messages/create

 Add a new message to specific *Case*.

+Users can reply to other messages using `parentMessageId`.

 ### Access